-Empirical evidence (R4) shows that there are processes in the organism associated with food processing only, which suggests that food goes through a set of chemical reactions that transform it into reserves.
-Organisms spend energy on growth, maintenance and reproduction in the absence of food (F1, F2, F3) suggesting that the energy mobilized for growth, maintenance and reproduction is obtained from the reserve and not from the environment.
+Empirical evidence (R4) shows that there are processes in the organism associated with food processing only, which suggests that food goes through a set of chemical reactions that transform it into reserves - assimilation.
+Organisms have to spend energy on growth, maintenance and reproduction (P2).
+The fact that organisms are capable of spending energy on these metabolic processes in the absence of food (F1, F2, F3) suggests that the energy mobilized is obtained from the reserve and not directly from the environment.
 The energy mobilized for maturation is also obtained from the reserve and not from the environment because eggs do not feed but they allocate energy to maturation.
 The allocation of energy to growth, somatic maintenance, maturation and reproduction covers the well-known metabolic processes common to all organisms.
 Maturity maintenance includes maintaining regulating mechanisms and concentration gradients and defense systems.
-The need to allocate energy to maturity maintenance is intimately related with the second law of thermodynamics (P2): the level of maturity would decrease in the absence of energy spent in its maintenance because the higher the level of maturity the further away is the system from equilibrium.
+The need to allocate energy to maturity maintenance is intimately related with the second law of thermodynamics (P2) because the level of maturity, i.e., complexity of the organism, would decrease in the absence of energy spent in its maintenance.
+Also, the existence of an overhead cost of the reproduction process $(1 - \kappa_R)\dot{p}R$ is consistent with the dissipation principle (P2).